 If you find investing risky, look around for some low risk investments and learn about them.
 If you commit 2 hours every week to learn about investing, by the end of the year you would have accumulated over 100 hours learning!
 Investing is a long term play.
 2 hours a week might not feel like a lot, but in a year this can reach up to over 100 hours.
 Getting 6% returns a year may seem insignificant, but give yourself a few years down the road and you will definitely thank yourself for starting today.

 (To be able to invest $500 a year, simply means you need to be able to save around $50 a month.
 Look at what expenses you can cut to make this happen)

 Good luck and Start Investing Immediately!

-Check out my course on Technical Analysis if you are keen to start investing right now!
+Check out my course on Udemy, Technical Analysis Fundamentals: Reading Stock Charts if you are keen to start investing right now!
 It teaches you the basics of using Technical Analysis to view stocks.

 Dear Readers, as always thank you for reading and please share this article If you find it helpful!
 How did your investment journey go?
 When did you started investing?
 What are your thoughts on investing?
 Do you know of anyone who was very adverse to investing?
 What made them that way?
 Let me know in the comments!